Taha Yassin Ramadan: Foreign relations

 Despite international pressure, he played a crucial role in strengthening Iraq's diplomatic and economic ties with several key nations.
-He led efforts to improve relations with Russia, India, Iran, and neighboring countries, positioning Iraq as a more active player on the global stage.
+He led efforts to improve relations with Russia, India, Iran, Indonesia and neighboring countries, positioning Iraq as a more active player on the global stage.
 His outreach aimed at diversifying Iraq's alliances and reducing its dependence on Western powers, particularly amid ongoing tensions with the United States.
 In 2000, Ramadan made an official visit to India.

 At the same time, according to Middle East analyst Amir Taheri, he was also involved in a "Mafia-style crime syndicate" that dominated Iraq's trade, particularly in dealings with France and Germany.
 This suggests that beyond official diplomatic efforts, he played a significant role in managing illicit networks that facilitated trade and imports, circumventing international sanctions.

 In 2000 and 2001, he further expanded Iraq's economic partnerships by signing free trade agreements with countries such as Jordan, Egypt, and Syria.
 These agreements weakened U.S. efforts to isolate Iraq economically and politically, providing the country with alternative markets and trade routes despite ongoing sanctions.
 His ability to foster these alliances demonstrated a strategic push to counterbalance American influence in the region.